-At times, I almost don’t know where to begin to tell you about our past 24 hours which on most days is exactly what we share.
-Sure, we may describe sightings and events that may have transpired on other days but overall, our goal is to divulge that which transpired most recently.
+At times, I almost don’t know where to begin to tell you about our past 24 hours, which is exactly what we share on most days.
+Sure, we may describe sightings and events that may have transpired on other days, but overall, our goal is to divulge the most recent.

 |What a breathtaking scene as they crossed the dry riverbed!|

-For example, last night’s photo of the sunset at Ngwenya was truly breathtaking.
-So quickly, it vanishes into the horizon for darkness to fall and a single sentence spoken to each other or our friends and we’ve missed the entire event.
+For example, last night’s photo of the sunset at Ngwenya was genuinely breathtaking.
+So quickly, it vanishes into the horizon for darkness to fall and a single sentence spoken to each other or our friends, and we’ve missed the entire event.

-It also was the case when yesterday, we decided to leave the house for Ngwenya at 1630 hours (4:30 pm) as opposed to our usual almost 5:00pm.
-Had we lingered for 30 minutes, we’ve have missed most of today’s photos.
+It also was the case when yesterday, we decided to leave the house for Ngwenya at 1630 hours (4:30 pm) instead of our usual almost 5:00 pm.
+Had we lingered for 30 minutes, we have missed most of today’s photos.
 I suppose it’s all about timing and sheer coincidence.